 - Leaving a spouse or seeking divorce;

-It is likely that awareness that a child is the victim of an 'honour' based crime will only come to light after the commission of an assault of some kind.
-There are inherent risks to the act of disclosure for the victim and possibly limited opportunities to ask for help for fear that their families will find out.
+It is likely that awareness that a child is the victim of an 'honour' based crime will only come to light after an assault of some kind has taken place e.g. an allegation of domestic abuse or it may be that a child is reported as missing.
+There are inherent risks to the act of disclosure for the victim and possibly limited opportunities to ask for help for fear of retribution from their family or community.

-There may be evidence of domestic abuse, self-harming, family disputes, and unreasonable restrictions on the young person such as removal from education or virtual imprisonment within the home.
+There may be evidence of domestic abuse, including controlling, coercive and dominating behaviour towards the victim.
+Self-harming, family disputes, and unreasonable restrictions on the young person such as removal from education or virtual imprisonment within the home may occur.